AirGrid/docs/docs/advertisers/sandbox.md

 Assign the correct tag to be fired for the two newly created triggers and we are done!
 Time for a beer 🍺.

+## FAQ

+**What new reporting or insights will I receive as part of the beta?**

+The Privacy Sanbox ARA is a replacement for 3p cookie based measurement with a single goal, to make online attribution & measurement more private for web users.
+In order to make measurement **more private** some loss of information must be introduced.
+This means that we will be able to see and provide **less information** than what has been possible using 3p cookies.

+The goal of this testing period is all about:

+- Understanding the amount of information loss.
+- Optimising both on site and server side configurations to minimise the information loss.
+- Creating a strategy to help clients mitigate any negative ROI impact from these changes.

 ## Resources